The nonvanishing hypothesis at infinity for Rankin-Selberg convolutions: Introduction

 and

 is viewed as a subgroup of

 via the embedding

 It is proved in \cite[Theorem 2.3]{KS} that $\frac{1}{2}+j$ is a critical place for $\pi_\mu\times \pi_\nu$, and conversely, all critical places are of this form (under the assumption that $\mu$ and $\nu$ are compatible).
-Fix a nonzero element $\phi_F$ of the hom space \eqref{homf}.
+Fix a nonzero element $\phi_F$ of the hom space \eqref{homf}, which is unique up to scalar multiplication.

 Write

 and write their respective subgroups